majakirsch/Internship/README.md

 * researched machine learning and read an artical
 * still have to figure out the thing with the WLAN
 * it's a good thing to make a clear plan what you want to do to get things done
+* getting stuck on codecademy (Functions and Lists)

 --------------------------------------------------------------------------------------------------------------------